Migratory Bird Regulations 2014-2015

 - Baiting or hunting over bait is strictly prohibited.

 - All hunting hours end at official sunset.

 - The possession of lead shot is prohibited while waterfowl hunting.

 - In addition to a migratory bird permit (HIP),a SC Migratory Waterfowl Permit and Federal Waterfowl Stamp is required for hunting ducks, geese and brant.
-Electronic Federal Waterfowl Stamps are valid in SC.

 Refer to the Migratory Bird Brochure for complete information on particular species and other restrictions.